SeanHwangG/test/computer-science/os.md

 * Ready: waiting to be assigned to the cpu
 * Waiting: waiting for an envent: I/O completion
 * Halted

-> Question : How many processes are created and ls is called?

 {% tabs %}
 {% tab title='c' %}